Pesticide Residues in Cooking Oil

 The symptoms of acute poisoning will start to appear shortly after consumption and can worsen within 48 hours.
 A person can experience any of the following symptoms.

-1. Irritation in nose, throat and respiratory tract
+1. Irritation in nose, throat, and respiratory tract

 2. Sore throat or excessive coughing